Samuel T. Durrance: Background

 Durrance was born September 17, 1943, in Tallahassee, Florida, but grew up in Tampa, Florida.
 He attended Wilson Junior High and graduated from Plant High School in 1961, lettering in American football for three years and playing both defense and offense.
 He received a Bachelor of Science degree and a Master of Science degree in physics (with honors), at California State University, Los Angeles (Cal State LA), 1972 and 1974, respectively, and a Doctor of Philosophy degree in astro-geophysics at the University of Colorado at Boulder, 1980.
-In 2000, he was awarded a Honorary Doctor of Science from the University of Colorado at Boulder along with eight other astronaut alums.
+In 2000, he was awarded an Honorary Doctor of Science from the University of Colorado at Boulder along with eight other astronaut alums.

 Durrance was a principal research scientist in the Department of Physics and Astronomy at Johns Hopkins University, Baltimore, Maryland.
 He was a co-investigator for the Hopkins Ultraviolet Telescope, one of the instruments of the Astro Observatory.

 Beginning in 2001, he was the executive director of the Florida Space Research Institute which was located at the NASA Kennedy Space Center.

 Durrance resided in Melbourne, Florida, and was a professor of physics and space sciences at Florida Institute of Technology.

 Durrance was a member of the American Astronomical Society, American Geophysical Union, International Astronomical Union, Association of Space Explorers, Planetary Society, and Phi Kappa Phi.